This section provides an overview of the congestion management actions performed by Elia, either for its own needs or to support a neighboring TSO

 High level overview of the Channel Redispatching / Countertrading Actions by Elia

-In accordance with the Channel CCR methodology for Coordinated Redispatching and Countertrading which requires that each Channel TSO should publish on their respective website a high-level overview of the RD and CT Action that could be activated to restore the balance of their grid after a redispatching/countertrading on a Channel Interconnector (Nemo Link in Elia's case), you will find this overview in.
+In accordance with the Channel CCR methodology for Coordinated Redispatching and Countertrading which requires that each Channel TSO should publish on their respective website a high-level overview of the RD and CT Action that could be activated to restore the balance of their grid after a redispatching/countertrading on a Channel Interconnector (Nemo Link in Elia's case), you will find this overview in this document.

 - Information on the quality of the following forecasts used as operational input data for the creation of the Individual Grid Models (IGM)